Coffee Food System Undergraduate Summer Research Fellowship

 With the generous support of the MacKenzie Scott Foundation, Whittier College has established the Coffee Food System Undergraduate Summer Research Fellowship.

 Coffee is an agricultural product that almost every family and individual has experienced.
 It is one of the most traded commodities in the world, and demand for coffee continues to increase.
 Whittier College is home to a Research Coffee Orchard, in which students and faculty learn about coffee systems and engage in original research.
 The goal of this fellowship is to continue collecting data regarding plant growth, health, and production, and to assist with current field research.
 The fellow will lead the summer harvest and bean processing, including data organization and analysis.
-Conversations with local roasters and site visits will be integrated into this fellowship to connect field experience with the coffee industry.
+Conversations with local roasters and site visits will be integrated into this fellowship as feasible to connect field experience with the coffee industry.

 Among the main objectives of this fellowship are: